yashgoyal0110/Identity-Reconciliation-/README.md

 3. **Database and Query Management:**
    - **Pool Query:**
-     The project uses **Node.js**'s `pg` library with a connection pool for executing database queries.
-This approach provides flexibility and efficiency.
+     The project uses **Node.js** `mysql` library with a connection pool for executing database queries.
+This approach provides flexibility and efficiency, allowing multiple database connections to be handled concurrently.

 4. **Prisma ORM:**
     - same project can also be done using ORMs like Prisma for easier interaction with database, but as it was not mentioned anywhere in the assignment to use ORMs that's why it implemented using Pool Query method